Characteristics of the application and its use

 The ICNIRP guidelines give general recommendations regarding HF exposure.
 These provide limitations, expressed in terms of the Specific Absorption Rate (SAR), for the absorption of energy from HF fields.
 Distinct SAR values apply to whole-body exposure, which is typical from base stations, and for the head, which is relevant for exposures from mobile phones.

 ICNIRP follows up the HF related scientific research and any new information relevant to health.
 A revision of the current ICNIRP guidelines on HF used in conjunction with base stations is underway.
-At this stage the public consultation of the draft guidelines is over.
+The public consultation of the draft guidelines is over.
 The comments are being analyzed and the draft guidelines continued.
 For timely information on publication, please register to the newsletter.